yirkajk/yirkajk.github.io/README.md

 ***

 ### News:
+  * November 3 -- Recent paper "Oracle complexity classes and local measurements on physical Hamiltonians" with coauthors Sevag Gharibian and Stephen Piddock has been accepted for a talk at QIP 2020!
   * September 30 -- Journal version of "The complexity of simulating local measurements on quantum systems" has been published in *Quantum*.
 [DOI: 10.22331/q-2019-09-30-189](https://doi.org/10.22331/q-2019-09-30-189).
   * September 16 -- New preprint posted on arXiv!
 Paper "Oracle complexity classes and local measurements on physical Hamiltonians" with coauthors Sevag Gharibian and Stephen Piddock. [https://arxiv.org/abs/1909.05981](https://arxiv.org/abs/1909.05981).
-  * August 1 -- A paper describing my graph theory work from summer 2018 is now under review: "Automated conjecturing and the Hamiltonian problem".
   * April 20 -- Beginning in the fall, I will be joining the Ph.D. program in Computer Science at the University of Texas at Austin!
   * April 9 -- I've been awarded an Honorable Mention by the NSF Graduate Research Fellowship program.
   * February 5 -- I've accepted a position with the Quantum Computing Summer School at Los Alamos National Labs for this June to August.

-*Last updated: October 8, 2019*
+*Last updated: November 3, 2019*